Cyb3rn0id/ESP8266_experiments/DHT22_and_Relay_demo/readme.md

 You can control a Relay Too.
 When you pin the webpage to your smartphone start-page, a beautiful icon will appear.
-Upload your icons on a webserver and edit file webpage.h to include your path
+Upload your icons on a webserver and edit file webpage.h to include your path Icons are here in the repository (cloudxx.xxx) (Icon made by Freepik from www.flaticon.com)

 Use a NodeMCU devkit and a DHT22 Sensor.
 Webpage rendering using Javascript/Ajax and CSS3.